How Do We Rate Charities' Accountability and Transparency?

 - A review of the organization's website.

-Please note that, Charity Navigator's goal is to let donors know whether charities are making certain kinds of important information readily available to donors.
+Please note, Charity Navigator's goal is to let donors know whether charities are making certain kinds of important information readily available to donors.
 We hope to further enhance our methodology and make a qualitative assessment of that information in the future.

 Here's what information we collect from each source: